Chart Color Schemes

 Hurstville - Central features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Hurstville - Central's dwelling structure, according to the latest Census, comprised 11.3% houses and 88.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Hurstville - Central's dwellings, as per the latest Census, consisted of 11.3% houses and 88.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 52.1% houses and 47.9% other dwellings.
-Home ownership in Hurstville - Central was 17.3%, with mortgaged dwellings at 22.8% and rented at 59.9%.
-The median monthly mortgage repayment was $2,010, below the Sydney metro average of $2,466.
-Median weekly rent in Hurstville - Central was $460, compared to Sydney metro's $440.
-Nationally, Hurstville - Central's mortgage repayments were higher at $2,010 than the Australian average of $1,863, and rents were substantially higher at $460 compared to the national figure of $375.
+Home ownership in Hurstville - Central was 17.3%, with mortgaged dwellings at 22.8% and rented ones at 59.9%.
+The median monthly mortgage repayment was $2,010, below Sydney metro's average of $2,466.
+The median weekly rent was $460, slightly higher than Sydney metro's $440.
+Nationally, Hurstville - Central's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing